foundriesio/docs/source/getting-started/create-compose-app/index.rst

 Now that you're done, you might want to read :ref:`sec-tutorials` to see some examples of the things that can be done with your Factory.
-Additionally, you can read the :ref:`ref-manual` to learn more about the architecture of FoundriesFactory and the Linux microPlatform.
+Additionally, you can read the :ref:`sec-manual` to learn more about the architecture of FoundriesFactory and the Linux microPlatform.

 .. todo::